On Being a Medievalist and More

 One of the main challenges of understanding medieval literature is that it is not "literature" in the modern sense: in fact the challenge is precisely to get to its existence or actuality.
 Medieval "literature" is strange and distant in terms of its forms and transmission.
 Hans Ulrich Gumbrecht's work on medieval literature serves as a model of what he would call "riskful thinking."

-I remember vividly how exciting it was when I first heard Sepp [Gumbrecht] talk through his notion of an oscillation between presence effects and meaning effects in early lyric poems.
-What I’d like to offer now is a small tracing of some ways in which his thought on presence, atmosphere, and mood is reverberating in Italian medieval studies of late.
+Heather Webb recalls vividly how exciting it was when she first heard Sepp Gumbrecht talk through his notion of an oscillation between presence effects and meaning effects in early lyric poems.
+In this essay, she traces some ways in which his thought on presence, atmosphere, and mood is reverberating in Italian medieval studies of late.